 Term Definition Source Operations All activities planned and/or undertaken by the management unit within the boundaries of the palm oil mill and its supply base.
-P&C 2013 Other conservation areas Areas (in addition to HCV, HCS forests and peatland conservation areas) that are required to be conserved by the RSPO P&C (such as riparian areas and steep slopes) and other areas allocated by the unit of certification.
-Outgrowers Farmers, where the sale of FFB is exclusively contracted to the unit of certification.
-Out growers may be smallholders.
+P&C 2013 Other conservation areas Areas (inaddition to HCV, HCS forests and peatland conservation areas) that are required to be conserved by the RSPO P&C (such as riparian areas and steepslopes) and other areas allocated by the unit of certification.
+P&C Review 2018 Outgrowers Farmers, wherethe sale ofFFBisexclusively contracted to the unit of certification.
+Outgrowers may be smallholders.
 P&C 2013 Peat A soil with cumulative organic layer(s) comprising more than half of the upper 80 cm or 100 cm of the soil surface containing 35% or more of organic matter (35% or more Loss on Ignition) or 18% or more organic carbon.
 Note for management of existing plantations in Malaysia and Indonesia, a narrower definition has been used, based on national regulations: namely soil with an organic layer of more than 50% in the top 100 cm containing more than 65% organic matter.
-Derived from FAO and USDA definition for histosols Pesticide Substances or a mixture of substances intended for preventing, destroying, repelling or mitigating any pest.
-Pesticides are categorised into four main substituents chemicals: herbicides; fungicides; insecticides and bactericides.
+PLWG2 July 2018 Derived from FAO and USDA definition for histosols (organic soils) (FAO 1998, 2006/7; USDA 2014) Pesticide Substances or a mixture of substances intended for preventing, destroying, repelling or mitigating any pest.
+Pesticides are categorized into four main substituent chemicals: herbicides; fungicides; insecticides and bactericides.
 P&C 2013 Plan A time-bound and detailed scheme, programme, or method for achieving objective(s) and desired outcome(s).
 Plans shall have clear targets with timelines for delivery, actions to be taken and a process for monitoring progress, adapting plans to changing circumstances and reporting.
 Plans shall also include the identification of named individuals or positions responsible for the delivery of the plan.
 There shall be evidence that sufficient resources are available to carry out the plan and the plan is implemented in full.
 P&C 2013 Plantation The land on which oil palm is grown.
-(See also definition for 'managed area') P&C Review 2018
+(See also definition for 'managed area'.)
+P&C Review 2018